mfem/web/src/seminar.md

 # FEM@LLNL Seminar Series

 We are happy to announce a new FEM@LLNL seminar series, starting in 2022, which will focus on finite element research and applications talks of interest to the MFEM community.
 We have lined up some excellent speakers for our first year and plan to keep adding more.
+Videos will be added to a [YouTube playlist](https://www.youtube.com/playlist?list=PLy9rIbGDXrG1Lfy3Um-KEPqFae7Ipghqj) as well as this site's [videos page](videos.md).

 ### <i class="fa fa-envelope-o" aria-hidden="true"></i> Sign-Up